ISI-apex/sd-flex-char-scripts/README.md

 As its name implies, the script `characterize-sockets-app-openmpi.sh` wraps `run-app-openmpi.sh` and runs an application with different socket counts (and is thus topology-aware).
 The total number of MPI ranks in each execution is equal to the total number of available CPUs for the requested socket count.
 The same `-p`, `-w`, and `-s` parameters and behavior apply as with `characterize-sockets-multiapp-numactl.sh`.
-For example, to characterize socket counts 1, 2, 3, and 4:
+For example, to characterize socket counts 1 and 4:

-    ./characterize-sockets-app-openmpi.sh -a apps/npb-mpi-ep.D.x.sh -p -w $(for s in {1..4}; do printf " -s %d " $s; done)
+    ./characterize-sockets-app-openmpi.sh -a apps/npb-mpi-ep.D.x.sh -p -w -s 1 -s 4

 Log files are stored in directories of the form `sockets_N` where `N` is the socket count.